Georges Perec: Work

 Perec is noted for his constrained writing.
 His 300-page novel La disparition (1969) is a lipogram, written with natural sentence structure and correct grammar, but using only words that do not contain the letter "e".
 It has been translated into English by Gilbert Adair under the title A Void (1994).
 His novella Les revenentes (1972) is a complementary univocalic piece in which the letter "e" is the only vowel used.
 This constraint affects even the title, which would conventionally be spelt Revenantes.
 An English translation by Ian Monk was published in 1996 as The Exeter Text: Jewels, Secrets, Sex in the collection Three.
 It has been remarked by Jacques Roubaud that these two novels draw words from two disjoint sets of the French language, and that a third novel would be possible, made from the words not used so far (those containing both "e" and a vowel other than "e").

-W ou le souvenir d'enfance, (W, or the Memory of Childhood, 1975) is a semi-autobiographical work which is hard to classify.
-Two alternating narratives make up the volume: one, a fictional outline of a remote island country called "W", at first appears to be a utopian society modeled on the Olympic ideal, but is gradually exposed as a horrifying, totalitarian prison much like a concentration camp.
-The second narrative is a description of Perec's own childhood during and after World War II.
+W ou le souvenir d'enfance, (W, or the Memory of Childhood, 1975) is a semi-autobiographical work that is hard to classify.
+Two alternating narratives make up the volume: The first is a fictional outline of a remote island country called "W", which at first appears to be a utopian society modelled on the Olympic ideal but is gradually exposed as a horrifying, totalitarian prison much like a concentration camp.
+The second is a description of Perec's childhood during and after World War II.
 Both narratives converge towards the end, highlighting the common theme of the Holocaust.

 "Cantatrix sopranica L. Scientific Papers" is a spoof scientific paper detailing experiments on the "yelling reaction" provoked in sopranos by pelting them with rotten tomatoes.
-All the references in the paper are multi-lingual puns and jokes, e.g. "(Karybb & Szyla, 1973)".
+All references in the paper are multi-lingual puns and jokes; e.g., "(Karybb & Szyla, 1973)".

-David Bellos, who has translated several of Perec's works, wrote an extensive biography of Perec: Georges Perec: A Life in Words, which won the Académie Goncourt's bourse for biography in 1994.
+David Bellos, who has translated several of Perec's works, wrote an extensive biography of Perec entitled Georges Perec: A Life in Words, which won the Académie Goncourt's bourse for biography in 1994.

 The Association Georges Perec has extensive archives on the author in Paris.